zipper/ckeditor.collapsable/README.md

 ### `useFallbackCSS`

 Whether to use default fallback CSS defined by plugin.
 If you don't include your custom CSS into editor, you might want to set this to `true`.
 If you have your own CSS with styles for this component included, leave this as `false`.

+### `headingTag`

+Tag used for a heading element.
+It is currently not possible to change it dynamically, but it has to be set on editor initialization.
+Default value is `h3`.

 ### `bemClass`